tiany0321/target_oriented_BO/README.md

 To test t-EGO, evaluations were conducted on some databases.
 The 1D/specific folder contains annotations for the program.

-## 1. Iterative Optimization Process of Different Acquisition Functions in a 1-Dimensional Mathematical Function Case
+## 1. Iterative Optimization Process of Different BO Methods in a 1-Dimensional Mathematical Function Case

 ###  1.1 1-Dimensional Mathematical Function